informartin/VeriSmart/README.md

-  -d, --deployment_hash [optional]  Hash of the deployment transaction -f, --file [optional]             Source file (csv) containing TXs to be replayed -p, --parity                      Use parity compatible replay commands instead of geth -fd, --fat-db                     Use parity's feature fat-db for storage key retrieval -o, --output [optional]           Save key pairs in json file -t, --target <required>           Target RPC
+  -d, --deployment_hash [optional]  Hash of the deployment transaction -f, --file [optional]             Source file (csv) containing TXs to be replayed -p, --parity                      Use parity compatible replay commands instead of geth -q, --fat-db                      Use parity's feature fat-db for storage key retrieval -o, --output [optional]           Save key pairs in json file -t, --target <required>           Target RPC
   -a, --address <required>          Address to use on target blockchain (unlocked)